 When we consider that a breach of this acceptable use policy has occurred, we may take such action as we deem appropriate.

-immediate, temporary or permanent withdrawal of your right to use our site and/or Timeline Account;
+immediate, temporary or permanent withdrawal of your right to use our site and/or TetherX Account;

-immediate, temporary or permanent removal of any footage uploaded by you to our site and/or Timeline Account;
+immediate, temporary or permanent removal of any footage uploaded by you to our site and/or TetherX Account;

 issue of a warning to you;